K-W looks to end regular season on high note

 The Cardinals will be poised to put pressure on Goodhue quarterback Sam Opsahl for four quarters.
 Getting him, as well as tailbacks Kyle Schoenfelder and Baxter O’ Reilly uncomfortable and out of rhythm could be the difference-maker in this game.

-In containing a well-balanced Wildcats offense, BA would position themselves well to return home with a win and carry that into homecoming next week.
+In containing a well-balanced Wildcats offense, BA would position themselves well in closing out the regular season with a win.

 Goodhue, on paper, doesn’t appear to be a scoring machine.
 During their three-game win streak, they scored 40 total points — indicative of them finding ways to win in other parts of the game.